w3c/wcag3/guidelines/groups/policy-and-protection/algorithms.md

 ---
 children:
-  - algorithm-bias
-  - social-media-algorithm

 ---

-Users are not disadvantaged by algorithms.
+Users are not disadvantaged or harmed by by algorithms.